snasirzadeh/devops-scenario/docs/06-documentation-and-rationale.md

 ## Definition of done

 - All scripts and non-secret configuration required for recreation are tracked.
-- Every README section links to both an implementation and an approach page.
+- Every README section corresponds to its numbered implementation document.
 - Host-specific placeholders are documented and resolved in the deployed copy.
-- The paired approach page contains at least five justified architectural decisions.
+- At least five architectural decisions are documented and justified.
 - A second operator can recreate and validate the environment using only the repository, site inventory, and approved secrets.